-If the county has determined, after reviewing the duties associated with the in-kind activity, that participation in this type of activity will assist the individual in attaining self-sufficiency and has included the in-kind income activity in the individual's WTW plan, the hours of participation may be counted under the appropriate activity.
-These hours should be readily identifiable, on an ongoing basis, through the review of the duties, as well as discussions with the recipient and monitoring of the individual's participation to determine his or her compliance with CalWORKs welfareto-work requirements.
-Only when these requirements are met, the hours reported by the recipient can be verified by the case manager by comparing the information to determine if the hours appear to be reasonable.
+If the county has determined, after reviewing the duties associated with the in-kind activity, that participation in this type of activity will assist the individual in attaining self-sufficiency and has included the in-kind income activity in the individual's welfare-to-work plan, the hours of participation may be counted under the appropriate activity.
+These hours should be readily identifiable, on an ongoing basis, through the review of the duties, as well as discussions with the recipient and monitoring of the individual's participation to determine his or her compliance with CalWORKs welfare-to-work requirements.
+Only when these requirements are met, can the hours reported by the recipient be verified by the case manager by comparing the information to determine if the hours appear to be reasonable.
 Actual hours of employment may not be obtainable from the employer, but certainly can be obtained from the recipient and verified by the case manager.
+Hours of participation in various barrier removal activities, such as mental health, substance abuse, and/or rehabilitative services, will count under this activity if they are integrated parts of unsubsidized employment.
+Individuals must be paid for all of the hours they participate in such activities that are counted as unsubsidized employment.
+If the individuals are not paid while participating in these activities, the participation will be reported as another appropriate activity such as job search and job readiness assistance.

-Enter the weekly average of the actual number of hours participated in the month.
+Enter the weekly average of the actual number of hours of participation in the month.